 WALTER HUSTON HOUSTON back again from his mission that wasn't to Moscow . . .
 WOLF VEL-ARDI and that comeback: "I was only being a gentleman" . . .
 PTO Oh yes, speaking of people ap-TYLER.
-He reports the Windsors pearing what they ain't, take Honey as five rows ahead of him at "Okla-Chile Haddad, who is of all things homa" the other night . . .
+He reports the Windsors as five rows ahead of him at "Okla-Chile Haddad, who is of all things homa" the other night . . .

-bushed.'
-Over-indulgence, they say MICKEY (Himself) Mc GUIRE's stories.
-Catch the boll frightened to death of a needle, weevil saga especially . . .
-ZIM Last time he had one, he had to be ZIMMERMAN.
-He's the Rube pinned to the floor by an exasper-Goldberg of his set . . .
+bushed.
+Over-indulgence, they say MICKEY (Himself) Goldberg of his set . . .
 CURLEY LA BAR.
-They're calling him "Always Last" ...
+They're calling him "Always Last" . . .

 LEON FOUCART.
 He's soon due all you can, but eat all you for an operation.
-Afterward, he hopes to be back with the boys ...
+Afterward, he hopes to be back with the boys . . .
 HUMPY BROWN in to see the crowd last week.
-He's now a lieutenant ...
+He's now a lieutenant . . .
 ALPHONSO STEFFINS misunderstanding with a bed last week.
 The man's a contortionist ...
 UG STEPHENS.
-He just doubled his stripe capacity . . , FUR-LOUGH LOWERY.
-He's back but did he give the messages to plenty of accusations thrown around hunger can wreak havoc on men's Louise from MINKO CLANCE?
-He hasn't said . . .
+He just doubled his stripe capacity . . .
+FUR-LOUGH LOWERY.
+He's back but did he give the messages to He hasn't said . . .